 When the packbag is not full, water pools on top of this zipper in the rain.
 While having a zippered pocket here is a clever way to avoid adding a top pocket to the pack, it does introduce a potential point of failure if the zipper jams or breaks.
 Again, this is only an issue when the pack bag is not full: when full, water drains down the face of the zipper behind the wearer’s back without pooling.

 Side Bottle Pockets

 The lightning has two side bottle pockets made of stretch mesh that provide ample space for storing external water or fuel bottles.
-Worth noting, the side compression straps run through the pocket instead of over it making it possible to use the compression even when pocket contain bottles or other content.
-The durability of the pockets if a concern however, because the base of the pocket where it touches the ground is not covered with reinforcing fabric and since side mesh pockets tear so easily on overhanging vegetation.
+Worth noting, the side compression straps run through the pocket instead of over it making it possible to use the compression even when the pocket contains bottles or other content.
+The durability of the pockets if a concern, however, because the base of the pocket where it touches the ground is not covered with reinforcing fabric and since side mesh pockets tear so easily on overhanging vegetation.

 External Attachment Points and Compression System

 The compression system on the Exped Lightning 60 is simply fantastic, especially if you need to attach bulky gear to the outside of the backpack because you’ve run out of space on the inside or because it is oddly shaped and won’t fit.
 Ice axes, bulky foam sleeping pads, snowshoes, wet microspikes, tent poles, avalanche probes, snow anchors, climbing rope, skis, trekking poles, an avalanche shovel, etc. – all can be lashed to the outside of your pack with a little ingenuity. (see also External Attachment Guide)